Dorothy (opera): Critical reception

 Bernard Shaw, seeing the piece well into its long run, wrote of his pity for the cast: "Here are several young persons doomed to spend the flower of their years in mechanically repeating the silliest libretto in modern theatrical literature, set to music which, pretty as it is, must pall somewhat on the seven hundred and eighty-eighth performance....
 I did not wait for the third act.
 My companion had all but fallen into the pit from sleep and heaviness of spirit combined....
 It is a criminal waste of young lives and young talents."
 The Times wrote:

 By the time of a 1908 revival, The Times had a more favourable view: "It is twenty-one years since Dorothy was produced....
 Clearly, it is impossible to bring a cool mind to bear in judgment on Dorothy.
 It belongs to the golden past; it is enshrined in memory; to hear it is to grow young again.
 To analyse it or criticize it would be to question the beauty of the ladies with whom we were then in love....
 And the pleasantest feeling of all is the conviction that Dorothy completely deserves the admiration we lavished on it.
 It is one of the most tuneful, most charming, and most shapely of English comic operas."

 Recording

-In 2019, Victorian Opera released the first professional recording of the piece, conducted by Richard Bonynge with Majella Cullagh, Lucy Vallis, Stephanie Maitland, Matt Mears and the Royal Northern College of Music.
+In 2019, Victorian Opera Northwest released the first professional recording of the piece, conducted by Richard Bonynge with Majella Cullagh, Lucy Vallis, Stephanie Maitland, Matt Mears and the Royal Northern College of Music.